 To make things a little easier, we recommend making a list of pertinent questions to ask before making any final decisions about a detox center, such as:

-If you or a loved one is struggling against a substance use disorder and is ready to take the first steps toward a brighter, sober tomorrow, Delphi Behavioral Health Group can help you get on the road to addiction recovery and get your life back.
+If you or a loved one is struggling against a substance use disorder but ready to take the first steps toward a brighter, sober tomorrow, Delphi Behavioral Health Group can help you get on the road to addiction recovery and get your life back.

 National Institute on Drug Abuse.
 (2018, January).
 Pharmacotherapies.
-Retrieved June 21, 2018, from from https://www.drugabuse.gov/publications/principles-drug-addiction-treatment/evidence-based-approaches-to-drug-addiction-treatment/pharmacotherapies
+Retrieved June 21, 2018 from https://www.drugabuse.gov/publications/principles-drug-addiction-treatment/evidence-based-approaches-to-drug-addiction-treatment/pharmacotherapies

 Substance Abuse and Mental Health Services Administration.
 (2014, June 20).
 Behavioral Health Treatments and Services.
-Retrieved June 21, 2018, from from https://www.samhsa.gov/treatment
+Retrieved June 21, 2018 from https://www.samhsa.gov/treatment

 Substance Abuse and Mental Health Services Administration.
 (2020, April 29).
 Medication and Counseling Treatment. from https://www.samhsa.gov/medication-assisted-treatment